-01 Use physiotherapy in non-operative care pathways
+02 Invest in physiotherapy in non-operative care pathways and keep people out of hospital

 Physiotherapy provides alternative pathways that prevent unnecessary hospitalisation and reduce readmission rates.

 By keeping people out of hospital in the first place, we address the urgent need to alleviate the current pressures on the public hospital system.
 Therefore, investing in physiotherapy is a critical component of health reform.